11 Causes of Rubber Plant Dying and How to Revive It

 How to fix it

-Carefully, take your Rubber Plant out of its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.
+Carefully, slip the Rubber Plant out of its pot and inspect the roots.
+Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution as instructed by the manufacturer.

 Rubber Plant, Ficus elastica